-Transition Impact of the project would be:
+Transition Impact of the project is derived from:

-The following technical co-operation ("TC") assignments are part of this project:
+The following technical co-operation ("TC") assignments are part of this Project:

 Pre Loan Signing